fpereiro/astack/README.md

 aStack strives to be the simplest solution to the problem of executing arbitrary sequences of asynchronous functions.

-aStack works by making functions pass an `aStack` between them, instead of callbacks.
+aStack works by making functions pass an `aStack` between them as its first argument, instead of callbacks as their last one.

-aStack also supports conditional branching (through `aCond`) and parallelization of asynchronous tasks (through `aFork`).
+aStack also supports conditional execution (through `aCond`) and parallel execution (through `aFork`).

 ## Installation